hermantulleken/Algorithms_Sedgewick/Algorithms_Sedgewick/Documentation/content/Observations.md

 type with `IComparer` and `Func<TWeight, TWeight, TWeight>` for addition where required.
 I opted to use the latter, partly to be consistent, but also because it allows for more flexibility (reinterpreting weights, for example).

+- (Later) I went back on this decision, since adding Zero, Add, MaxValue etc. to each algorithm became too burdensome, and was cluttering the interface.
+I almost added a new type to hold those three things, but of course that is very similar to something like IFloatingPoint, so instead I added constraints to weight types.
+For now, these are added to the algorithms, not the data structures, still giving flexibility on what you can use as weights but then limiting what algorithms you can use on the graph.
+- Doing this allowed me to remove the comparers from the graphs (I _could_ leave them if I wanted, but I thought this would make comparisons potentially ambiguous).
+A consequence of this is that it is not possible to invert certain algorithms by flipping the comparer.

 ## Sort methods
 Sorting parts of lists are very useful, so in general provide a method to sort a list between specified indexes, and then use that to implement the method to implement the full list.